 The Project will enhance connectivity to the greater Cabin Branch community of Clarksburg by establishing a semi-regular street grid that enables robust bike and pedestrian access.
 A new intersection will connect the community to Clarksburg Road at existing Dowitcher Way, which will connect to the greater Cabin Branch community.
-This intersection may be signalized if required signal warrants are met by the Application at a later date (Figure 9).
-Old Clarksburg Road will terminate north of the Property and serve emergency vehicles for enhanced fire access as shown in Figure 10.
+This intersection may be signalized if required signal warrants are met by the Application at a later date.
+Old Clarksburg Road will terminate north of the Property and serve emergency vehicles for enhanced fire access.

 The public improvement of Clarksburg Road, now near completion, will likely be finalized prior to construction on the Subject Property.
-To maintain connection to the two residential properties south of proposed Creekside Boulevard, a new minor connection adjacent to the main entrance will be constructed as shown in Figure 9.
-Therefore, as proposed the design of roads is appropriate for the subdivision given its location and the type of development or use contemplated and the applicable requirements.
+To maintain connection to the two residential properties south of Creekside Boulevard, a new minor connection adjacent to the main entrance will be constructed.
+Therefore, the design of roads is appropriate for the subdivision given its location and the type of development or use contemplated and the applicable requirements.